School life - my recollections

 Somerfield Primary - founded 1911 National Library

-It was a short walk (ten minutes - according to Google - it seemed longer then) from home which I did with friends via a short cut through the Sydenham Cemetery and Somerfield Park.
+School was a short walk (ten minutes - according to Google - it seemed longer then) from my home in Roker Street which I did with friends via a short cut through the Sydenham Cemetery and Somerfield Park.

 Class sizes were large - 41 in the photo below which means larger than that taking account of absences.